Sleep

 While waiting for their customers to return from sightseeing in the Angkor area, Cambodia, these drivers of tuk-tuks, or motorcycle taxis, are napping.
 (Photos copyright © by Kaj Halberg)

 On my travels around the world, I have often encountered sleeping dogs.
-Below, a selection of pictures are shown.
-The complicated ancestry of the domestic dog is dealt with on the page Animals: Animals as servants of Man.
+The complicated ancestry of the domestic dog is described on the page Animals: Animals as servants of Man.

 This baby in the Ghunsa Valley, eastern Nepal, is very snug, lying on his mother’s front porch.
 The dogs may seem asleep, but they make sure that nothing will harm the child.
 Note that one of the dogs has a half-open eye, watching whether my doings are harmless.
 (Photo copyright © by Kaj Halberg)